david-fong/okiidoku/README.md

 # Sudoku Utilities in C++

 The project currently provides two utilities: a _solution_ generator, and a canonicalizer.
 It is _not_ a solver or even a _puzzle_ generator (hence "solve-_n't_"), although I may try my hand at those in the future.
 It supports parametric grid size which many other sudoku projects do not.
+Two generator algorithms are supported: [stochastic search](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Stochastic_search_/_optimization_methods) and [backtracking](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Backtracking).
+The canonicalizer is currently under progress; I am experimenting with a novel approach using intrinsic statistics/characteristics of grids.
+I will likely implement a minlexing algorithm in the future to compare the two methods.

-For usage instructions, see the readmes in the [cpp](./cpp/readme.md) and [rust](./rust/readme.md) directories.
-Note that the rust implementation is more of a learning project for me, and is currently not under development.
+For usage instructions, see the readme in the [cpp](./cpp/readme.md) directory.
+The [rust](./rust/readme.md) implementation is a learning project for me, and is currently _not under development_.

 I work on this project for fun.
 I like sudoku.
 I want to learn how to develop high-performance software libraries.
 I like reasoning about trade-offs.
-The algorithm design is like the puzzle to me; I don't want to "look at answers" at least until I have come up with my own.
+The algorithm design is like the puzzle to me; I don't want to "look at answers" until I have tried my best come up with my own.
 Perhaps in doing so, I will come up with something new, and maybe even something that is better in some ways than existing approaches.
-Regardless, I will do my best :)

-Feedback and suggestions on how to improve are very welcome- particularly about best practice in general software development / library authoring with C++ or rust.
-Just be prepared to help me understand the rationale and how things work.
-I will appreciate it.

 ## If You Want a Solver